industry

 - What is an AI receptionist? -- How Anna works, what she can and can't handle, and how she compares to a live dental answering service.

-- VantaWeb pricing -- Surge $299/mo includes phone + BAA.
+- VantaWeb pricing -- Surge $299/mo includes 24/7 phone answering (200 included voice minutes/mo, usage-based overage beyond that).
 Apex $599/mo adds multi-location support.
+HIPAA BAA program in development on all plans.
 Month-to-month, no setup fee.

 Frequently asked questions